 The other will look at those who carry either two copies of the gene or one copy plus some evidence (as seen via brain scans) that amyloid plaques are starting to form.

 The drugs tested will include an injected medication that prompts an immune response against amyloid creation and an oral

 About 10 to 15 percent of people carry the APOE4 gene.

-Having one copy of the gene increases Alzheimer’s risk two- or threefold while having two copies carried a 12 times greater risk for getting the disease, according to research published in 2014 by Daniel M. Michaelson,
+Having one copy of the gene increases Alzheimer’s risk two- or threefold while having two copies carried a 12 times greater risk for getting the disease, according to published in 2014 by Daniel M. Michaelson,

 The U.S. Food and Drug Administration (FDA) has approved several drugs that target chemical messengers in the brain and seem to improve symptoms or slow the loss of cognitive ability for some with

 No drugs have proven effective in halting disease progression in those with more advanced Alzheimer’s.